GPTStonks/gptstonks.github.io/docs/blog/posts/llm-speed-comparison.md

 The standardized key-value pairs in GGUF include essential metadata like architecture type, quantization version, and alignment.
 Additionally, there are architecture-specific metadata for **LLaMA, MPT, GPT-NeoX, GPT-J, GPT-2, Bloom, Falcon, RWKV, Whisper, LoRA,** and **Tokenizer**.
 The specification also discusses the future extension of GGUF to include a computation graph, enabling executors to run models without their implementations of the architecture, and the use of a standardized naming convention for tensor names.

+/// success | Pros
+- Utilizes lightweight quantization techniques for efficient inference.
+- Ideal for resource-constrained environments.
+///

+/// danger | Cons
+- Limited availability of pre-trained models compared to other frameworks.
+///

 /// example | How to use it in GPTStonks Chat CE Download the model using `huggingface-cli` and include the following to your env variables (by default in `.env.template`):
 ```bash title=".env.template"